amberrignell/amberrignell/README.md

 I'm looking for the opportunity to work as a full stack developer
 - in a team of interesting individuals who will help me increase my technical knowledge
 - at a medium-sized company which is focussed on solving either a social problem or taking on a technical challenge

-so that in the future I can be in product management or CTO role, or set up my own scalable NGO or social enterprise

 ####